-The learning opportunities provided are further supported by the Letters and Sounds phonic scheme.
+The learning opportunities provided are further supported by the Little Wandle Letters and Sounds phonic scheme.
 Reading is structured using a combination of reading schemes including Oxford Reading Tree, Oxford Literacy Web, Collins Big Cat and Longman texts.
 These books have been banded and ordered in terms of their complexity to read and comprehend to ensure that children cohesively move up through the texts being challenged appropriately.

 The music curriculum is lead and taught in school by class teachers based on National Curriculum objectives.
 There are also instrumental music lessons organised through Richard Wilton for woodwind and brass instruments.
 Parents are asked to make a contribution each term if their child wishes to take advantage of this opportunity.

 Religious Education is provided in accordance with the North Yorkshire Agreed Syllabus.
 It teaches children to understand the nature of religion and an awareness of the different religions that are practised in our pluralist society.
 Occasionally the themes in R.E. are linked to other areas of the curriculum.
 Parents who wish to withdraw their children from lessons in religious education should contact the Headteacher in writing.

 Computing is used extensively in school to support teaching and learning.
 All classrooms are fitted with interactive whiteboards.
 In addition, the school has in excess of 60 laptops and 55 iPads, all connecting to the school’s secure wireless network.
 E-Safety is also a crucial aspect of the computing curriculum, which is taught in all year groups and through specific assembly times.